-If the Court finds that the legislation is constitutional, it confirms Ottawa can tax fuels and substances leading to carbon emissions.
-If the Court finds that a significant portion is unconstitutional, it probably means Ottawa’s approach to curbing emissions is not valid.
+In February 2019, Ecojustice intervened in the Saskatchewan reference case at the province's Court of Appeal.
+The question posed to the court was on the federal government's Greenhouse Gas Pollution Pricing Act, and asked, If enacted, will this Act be unconstitutional in whole or in part?
+If the Court were to decide that the legislation is constitutional, it would confirm Ottawa can tax fuels and substances leading to carbon emissions.
+If the Court were to find that a significant portion is unconstitutional, it probably means Ottawa’s approach to curbing emissions is not valid.